-For 30 years, Wohlers has focused his education, research, and practice on design and manufacturing.
-Over this time, he has authored nearly 400 books, magazine articles, and technical papers on engineering and manufacturing automation.
+For nearly 40 years, Wohlers has focused his education, research, and practice on design and manufacturing.
+Over this time, he has authored 440 books, magazine articles, and technical papers on engineering and manufacturing automation.
 In 2007, more than 1,000 industry professionals from around the world selected Wohlers as the #1 most influential person in rapid product development and additive manufacturing.
 The results were published in TCT Magazine (UK) as part of its TCT Top 25 Influential People survey.

-Wohlers has been cited or quoted in Bloomberg Businessweek, CBS Radio News, CNBC Business, CNNMoney, Computerworld, Discovery News from the Discovery Channel, The Economist, Financial Times, Fortune, Inc. magazine, and Investor's Business Daily.
-He has also been a part of publications and broadcasts by NPR, Reuters, Scientific American, ScienceNews, USA Today, The Wall Street Journal, and countless domestic and foreign magazines, journals, and newspapers.
+Wohlers has appeared on many television and radio news programs, including Al Jazeera, Australia's Sky News, Bloomberg TV, CBS Radio News, China's CCTV, CNBC, CNN, Germany's Deutsche Welle, Fox Business, MSNBC, and NPR.
+He has been cited by Bloomberg Businessweek, CNNMoney, Computerworld, Discovery News from the Discovery Channel, The Economist, Financial Times, Forbes, Fortune, and Inc. magazine.
+He has been included in articles published by Investor's Business Daily, Newsweek (Japan), Reuters, Scientific American, ScienceNews, WIRED, and countless domestic and foreign magazines, journals, and newspapers.
 Forbes published an interview with Wohlers in November 2011 and an article about him in March 2012.

 Wohlers provided live interview commentary on The Monocle Daily radio program from London, England in November 2012.
 He was also interviewed on German radio in June 1999 and again in December 1999 in a program titled Computer and Communication.
 Wohlers was a part of a Slovenian radio program in 2008.

 Wohlers has been given the opportunity to speak to thousands of engineers, scientists, and executives from around the world.
-He has given nearly 100 keynote presentations on five continents in cities ranging from Helsinki and Pretoria to Beijing and Kuala Lumpur.
+He has given more than 170 keynote presentations on five continents in cities ranging from Seoul to Pretoria and São Paulo to Bangalore.
 Also, he has visited more than 200 organizations worldwide to witness firsthand their capabilities, best practices, and challenges.

 To satisfy his appetite for adventure, Wohlers has